Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Methods

 \subsection{Proposed Method: STACCA}

 We now present the complete STACCA framework integrated into the base MAPPO training loop; however, STACCA is designed as a modular framework, and its core components can be integrated into various actor-critic MARL algorithms.

 Specifically, the Graph Transformer Actor serves as the policy network \(\pi_\theta\), and the Graph Transformer Critic serves as the value network \(V_\phi\).
 The standard GAE advantage calculation used in baseline MAPPO is replaced by our counterfactual advantage, \(\tilde{A}^{CF}\).
 This agent-specific advantage is then used to update the shared actor network \(\pi_\theta\) via the clipped surrogate objective \eqref{eq:clip_loss_cf}.
-The centralized critic \(V_\phi\) is trained concurrently by minimizing the huber loss or mean-squared error between its value predictions and the bootstrapped returns \(R_t\) over a set of trajectories \(\mathcal{D}\).
-The high-level training loop is presented in ~\Cref{alg:stacca}.
+The centralized critic \(V_\phi\) is trained concurrently by minimizing the Huber loss or mean-squared error between its value predictions and the bootstrapped returns \(R_t\) over a set of trajectories \(\mathcal{D}\).
+The high-level training loop is presented in \Cref{alg:stacca}.